spikedoanz/from-bits-to-intelligence/README.md

 # from bits to intelligence

-the ml stack is massive, and difficult to tinker with or extend
+the ml stack is massive beyond human comprehension

 can we get it down to [100,000 lines](https://supaiku.com/from-bits-to-intelligence)?